Easily build an awesome, fast and efficient home server in the year 2024 (Part 1)

 Resulting efficient home server

-The following table shows the components I’ve selected for the system:
+The following table shows the components I’ve selected for the system with the price I’ve paid when I built the system:

 ComponentModelPrice